shilx001/test_particle_env/README.md

+My tested multi-agent particle environment, aims at to simulate the experiment environment based on this one.

+Arthur: Longxiang Shi
+Date: 2018-2-13

+Below is the original document of the environment.

 # Multi-Agent Particle Environment

 A simple multi-agent particle world with a continuous observation and discrete action space, along with some basic simulated physics.